matomo-org/developer-documentation/docs/tracking-javascript.md

 &lt;/script&gt;</code></pre>

-The `piwikAsyncInit` method will be executed once the Piwik is loaded and initialized.
+The `piwikAsyncInit` method was introduced in Piwik 2.3 and will be executed once the Piwik tracker is loaded and initialized.
+In earlier versions you must load Piwik synchronous.

 Note that you can also set the website ID and the Piwik tracker URL manually, instead of setting them in the getTracker call:

 <pre><code>// we replace Piwik.getTracker("http://example.com/piwik/", 12)